Business Law concentration

 BCom students are subject to the same Allard Law Examination and Grading rules as law students.

 Allard Law Academic Services internally schedules and manages all Allard Law examinations.
 Because law exams are not scheduled by Enrolment Services, they will not be published on the Student Service Centre with your other final exams.
-The Law December and April exam schedules will be posted on the Allard website by June 21, 2019, well before Enrolment Services schedules exams for other courses.
+The Law December and April exam schedules will be posted on the Allard website well before Enrolment Services schedules exams for other courses.
 If you have an exam conflict with a Law course and a non-Law course, you are expected to write the Law exam as scheduled.
 You must make arrangements to write the non-Law course exam at another time.
 If you have a conflict, please report it to the Undergraduate Office immediately so that we can assist you with alternate exam arrangements.

 Will the Business Law concentration appear on my transcript?